Will I lose property if I file Bankruptcy?

 - Personal Library and Family Pictures Exemption: Allows you to protect up to $2,000 in personal library and family pictures.
 If you file joint bankruptcy with your spouse, you each get your own personal library and family pictures exemption.

-- Retirement Account Exemption: Allows you to protect any amount in an IRA, 401(k), or pension plan.
+- Retirement and Health Savings Account Exemption: Allows you to protect any amount in an IRA, 401(k), pension plan, or health savings account.

 Wink & Wink will help you determine which set of exemptions apply to your situation.
 If you have non-exempt property, Wink & Wink can provide you with pre-bankruptcy planning in order to maximize the applicable exemptions.
 There are many ways to protect your assets under the law so that you keep them through bankruptcy.